The Breath Is Not a Technique. It Is Living Intelligence.

 Learn at your own pace.
 All lessons are available on demand through your Kartra student portal.
 Watch, rewatch, and practice on your schedule.

-Live virtual learning sessions held on Friday mornings over 6 weeks.
+Live virtual learning sessions held weekly.
 Attend live for Q&A and real-time guidance, or watch the recording.
 All sessions are recorded.

 A World-Class Student Workbook